Battle of Helm's Deep: Background

 Théoden had been released by the Wizard Gandalf from the influence of Gríma Wormtongue, his malevolent adviser and Saruman's spy.
-He then set out to the Fords of Isen, where his marshal Erkenbrand was fighting Saruman's forces.
+He then sets out to the Fords of Isen, where his marshal Erkenbrand was fighting Saruman's forces.
 However, Théoden found out that his forces had been scattered.
 Gandalf advised him to take refuge in the Hornburg fortress of Helm's Deep.
 Gandalf then left on an unexplained errand.
 Théoden's army went to the area, where local people were commanded by a captain called Gamling the Old.
 Many of the men there were very old or young.
 The women and children of Théoden's capital Edoras were safe in Dunharrow, led by the King's niece Éowyn.

 The garrison of Helm's Deep consisted of some 1,000 men, but around 1,000 more defenders had arrived from across Rohan by the time of the battle.
 The enemy, Saruman's army, consisted of at least 10,000 Orcs and men, most marching from Isengard to Helm's Deep, and others heading to the Fords of Isen.
 An additional force of Men of Dunland joined the enemy.